mist-devel/mist-binaries/cores/zx01/readme.txt

 Add some ZX81 programs (*.p) files to the SD card.

+The mist.ini file is supported to switch between VGA and 15khz TV.

 Put the SD card into the MIST and boot it.
 After a few seconds you should see the familiar white screen with the inverted K in the lower left corner.

-You ZX81 is up and running.
+Your ZX81 is up and running.

 How to load a file
 ------------------